 Christie Neptune (b.
 1986, Brooklyn, NY) is an interdisciplinary artist working across film, photography, mixed media and performance arts.
 Neptune investigates how constructs of race, gender, and class limit the personal experiences of historically marginalized and stigmatized individuals.
 Critically aware of both self and subjectivity, Neptune illuminates the personal and emotional aftermath of a society that disregards and delegitimatizes those that endure the brunt of historically upheld supremacies.

 Neptune holds a BA from Fordham University (New York, NY).
-Her films and photography have been included in shows at the Hamiltonian Gallery, Washington, DC (2017); Washington College, Chestertown, MD (2017); the Queens Museum of Art, Queens NY (2016); A.I.R.
-Gallery, Brooklyn, NY (2016); Union Docs, Brooklyn, NY (2015); and Rutgers, Institute for Women and Art (2014) among others.
-She has been featured in publications including The Creator’s Project, Juxtapoze Magazine, and The Washington Post.
-Neptune is a alumni of More Art’s Engaging Artists Residency, the Hamiltonian Gallery Fellowship Program and The Bronx Museum of Arts Artist in Marketplace (AIM) and Smack Mellon studio residency through the New York Community Trust Van Lier Fellowship.
+Her films and photography have been included in shows at VOLTA, New York, NY (2018); The Rubber Factory, New York, NY (2017); A.I.R.
+Gallery, Brooklyn, NY (2016); Union Docs, Brooklyn, NY (2015); and Rutgers, Institute for Women and Art (2014).
+She has been featured in publications including Artforum, Hyperallergic, The Creator’s Project, Juxtapoze Magazine and The Washington Post.
+Neptune is an alumni of More Art’s Engaging Artists Residency, the Hamiltonian Gallery Fellowship Program and The Bronx Museum of The Arts, Artist in Marketplace (AIM) and Smack Mellon studio residency through the New York Community Trust Van Lier Fellowship.
 She is a 2018 Artadia New York Finalist and NYSCA/NYFA Artist Fellowship Program Recipient, and Foundation for Contemporary Arts Emergency Grant Recipient.

 Contact Me: email@example.com